Ketaki1420/ketaki0412.github.io/README.md

 # ketaki0412.github.io
+# Hi there
-# I there I am currently working as a Software Developer in Automotive domain.
+#I am currently working as a Software Developer in Automotive domain.
 # I am passionate to contribute in the business administration of an organization and take up leadership roles.